-4.1.
-SDSTA Executive Director
+- 4.1.
+SDSTA Executive Director - 4.1.1.

-- 4.1.1.
 Ensures accountability of the requirements of this document with direct reports. - 4.1.2.
 Authorizes underground occupancy limits. - 4.1.3.
 Approves any accommodations to the minimum physical requirements for underground access. - 4.1.4.
-Prioritize TAPs associated with group tour approvals not associated with current science, normal operations, and contracts.

-4.2.
-Department Directors and Supervisors
+Prioritize TAPs associated with group tour approvals not associated with current science, normal operations, and contracts. - 4.2.
+Department Directors and Supervisors - 4.2.1.

-- 4.2.1.
 Ensure accountability of the requirements of this document with direct reports. - 4.2.2.
-Ensure employees receive proper site orientation and safety training to meet established access requirements for areas they access for work activities.

-4.3.
-Director of Underground Operations

-- 4.3.1.
-Manages and coordinates the TAP ensuring conveyance and occupancy limits are not exceeded. - 4.3.2.
-Manages the TAP design and content (including cage times down/up in consultation with the Shafts and Hoist Director).

-4.4.
-Director of Science

-4.4.1.
-Reviews and approves TAPs associated with users or visits to specific science areas.

-4.5.
-Administrative Services Office

-- 4.5.1.
-Distributes permanent and temporary badges to authorized personnel. - 4.5.2.
-Completes the check-in process for individuals accessing SURF (those accessing Leased Spaces may be checked-in separately). - 4.5.3.
-Performs Visual Compliance screening based on the SARF submission for an individual. - 4.5.4.
-Initiates request to deactivate the SARF for an individual. - 4.5.5.
-Provides reporting as required. - 4.5.6.
-Maintains the Watch List. - 4.5.7.
-Maintains the daily ADM-(1000-F)-101415 Visitor Log and ADM-(1000-F)-210219 Contractor Log.

-4.6.
-Sponsors and Project Managers

-- 4.6.1.
-Submit a SARF for individuals accessing SURF, as appropriate. - 4.6.2.
-Maintains accountability for contractors onsite. - 4.6.3.
-Ensure contractors or users under their supervision receive proper site orientation and safety training to meet established access requirements for areas they access for work activities. - 4.6.4.
-Ensure visitors, contractors, and users meet the physical requirements for access. - 4.6.5.
-Arrange for the appropriate number of guides where required. - 4.6.6.
-Communicate arrival of contractors or users to the ESH Department for ESH oversight support.
+Ensure employees receive proper site orientation and safety training. - 4.3.
+Director of Underground Operations - 4.3.1.
+Manages and coordinates the TAP ensuring conveyance and occupancy limits are not exceeded. - 4.4.
+Administrative Services Department - 4.4.1.
+Distributes permanent and temporary badges to authorized personnel. - 4.4.2.
+Completes the check-in process for individuals accessing SURF (those accessing Leased Spaces may be checked-in separately). - 4.4.3.
+Performs Visual Compliance screening based on the SARF submission for an individual. - 4.4.4.
+Initiates request to deactivate the SARF for an individual. - 4.4.5.
+Provides reporting as required. - 4.4.6.
+Maintains the ADM-(1000-R)-105245 Watch List. - 4.4.7.
+Maintains the daily ADM-(1000-F)-101415 Visitor Log and ADM-(1000-F)-210219 Contractor Log. - 4.5.
+Sponsors and Project Managers - 4.5.1.
+Submit a SARF for individuals accessing SURF, as appropriate. - 4.5.2.
+Maintain accountability for contractors onsite. - 4.5.3.
+Ensure contractors or users under their supervision receive proper site orientation and safety training. - 4.5.4.
+Arrange for the appropriate number of Guides where required. - 4.5.5.
+Communicate arrival of contractors or users to the ESH Department for ESH oversight support. - 4.5.6.
+Submit names of contractors and visitors coming onsite to the Administrative Services Department prior to arrival. - 4.5.7.
+Notify the ESH Department and Emergency Response Team (ERT) of users or contractors working during non-routine business hours with at least a 24-hour advance notice. - 4.5.8.
+Notify the Administrative Services Department when an individual's access is to be terminated. - 4.5.9.
+Ensure the EL-(1000-F)-71460 Acknowledgement of Risk and EL-(1000-F)-71462 Release/Agreement Not to Sue and Waiver documents are completed as required.